OpenConext/Stepup-Deploy/docs/development.md

 Make sure all of the applications and their dependencies have been installed correctly, configure the correct parameters and follow the installation instructions for each application.

+## Useful extensions
+* SAML debugging: [SAML Chrome Panel][saml-chrome-panel] or the [SAML Tracer for Firefox][firefox-saml-tracer]
+* API interactions: [Postman for Chrome][postman-chrome]

+Useful Postman collections can be found on LastPass under `Shared-StepUp`.

+## Graylog
+In order for Graylog2 to work, the correct source input should be configured.
+In the `System/Inputs` screen, add a GELF UDP with the configured settings, `port: 12201` and `bind_address: 0.0.0.0` by default.

+## Configuring accounts for development
 Accounts can be added to the `$config` in your git-ignored `simplesamlphp/config/authsources.php` file.
 For development purposes, it could be useful to add SRAA, RAA and RA accounts as well as users for each second factor.